curvegrid/go-ethereum-wiki/Mining.md

 tail -f geth.log
 ```

 `ethminer` communicates with geth on port 8545 (the default RPC port in geth).
 You can change this by giving the [`--rpcport` option](https://github.com/ethereum/go-ethereum/Command-Line-Options) to `geth`.

 If the default for `ethminer` does not work try to specify the OpenCL device with: `--opencl-device 0 `.
+You should see somthing like:

+    Benchmarking on platform: { "platform": "NVIDIA CUDA", "device": "GeForce GTX 750 Ti", "version": "OpenCL 1.1 CUDA" }

+or

+    Benchmarking on platform: { "platform": "Apple", "device": "Intel(R) Xeon(R) CPU E5-1620 v2 @ 3.70GHz", "version": "OpenCL 1.2 " }

 To debug `geth`: